 From Juli 2013 to Januari 2014, The Royal Ontario Museum (ROM) in Toronto, Ontario will be welcoming the ‘Mesopotamia’ exhibit, in cooperation with the British Museum.
 The ROM’s own ‘Catastrophe!’-exhibit will shed light on the modern day state of this Ancient Culture.

 Do you sometimes have the feeling, that although you know and have met people from all over the world, you miss really understanding how they live?
 To broaden the international aspects of the IAA and to bring understanding among the different continents, every issue the Mār Šiprim Newsletter will pay special attention to one specific location where the Near-East is being studied.
 The insight will be achieved by conducting an interview with both a student and a scholar from that specific country.
 For our second issue we have asked the United States to answer a few questions for us.
 Professor Niek Veldhuis and Ph.D-Student Jay Crisostomo from Berkeley University in California are in the spotlight!

 By: Prof. Dr. Joachim Marzahn, head-curator of the Tablet Collection at the Vorderasiatisches Museum

-Since the news was spread some time ago by Jack Sasson many may have heard that the Vorderasiatisches Museum Berlin has moved.
+Since the news was spread some time ago by jack.m.sasson @ gmail.com many may have heard that the Vorderasiatisches Museum Berlin has moved.
 Now it has two addresses: one address remains the Museum Island in Berlin (but now without mailbox), because the exhibition is still there and can be visited.
 For visitors and tourists nothing will change, but for visitors of the department, specialists etc. the following address is now important: Vorderasiatisches Museum, Geschwister-Scholl-Str.
 6, 10117 Berlin.

-A French archaeological Project in Qasr Shemamok, Kurdistan, Iraq
+In The Field: A French Archaeological Project in Qasr Shemamok, Kurdistan, Iraq